stichting shirati logo horizontaal

 Schistosomiasis outreach Shirati

-Free treatment against, and education about schistosomiasis
+Free treatment and patient education on schistosomiasis.

 Shirati Peanut project